RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 The Clean Water Act of 1972 improves water quality, and marine borer worms return and live up their name.
 They bore through the wood pilings holding up piers which begin collapsing because the property is being warehoused and not maintained.

-All of this degrades and removes docking infrastructure which state environmental regulations of the Department of Environmental Conservation (DEC) will make hard to rebuild once new property owners try to bring the remaining piers back to life.
+All of this degrades and removes docking infrastructure which state environmental regulations of the Department of Environmental Conservation (DEC) will make hard to rebuild once new property owners try to bring the waterfront back into maritime use.

 All those landowners report that their efforts to reactivate the water’s edge face the challenge of the DEC that is reluctant to grant permits for shoreline repair.
 Many of their complaints with the DEC are detailed in a 2005 New York City Council Waterfront Committee Hearing.